jtdaugherty/brick/docs/guide.rst

 Rendering Sub-Widgets
 ---------------------

-If your custom widget wraps another, then in addition to rendering the wrapped widget and augmenting its returned ``Result`` *it must also translate the resulting cursor locations and visibility requests*.
-This is vital to maintaining the correctness of cursor locations and visbility locations as widget layout proceeds.
+If your custom widget wraps another, then in addition to rendering the wrapped widget and augmenting its returned ``Result`` *it must also translate the resulting cursor locations, visibility requests, and extents*.
+This is vital to maintaining the correctness of rendering metadata as widget layout proceeds.
 To do so, use the ``Brick.Widgets.Core.addResultOffset`` function to offset the elements of a ``Result`` by a specified amount.
 The amount depends on the nature of the offset introduced by your wrapper widget's logic.